mlpack/mlpack/doc/user/methods/random_forest.md

     - ***(Single-point)***
     - Classify a single point and compute class probabilities.
     - The predicted class is stored in `prediction`.
-    - The class probabilities are stored in `probabilities_vec`, which is set to length `numClasses`.
     - The probability of class `i` can be accessed with `probabilities_vec[i]`.

 ---